 A small group of PhotoImpact users got together and decided it would be a good idea to create a new Beginner's Workshop, this time for the Corel program PaintShop Pro.
 So we began by learning the program ourselves and then we began writing tutorials aimed at beginners, people who had never used a graphics program before.
 For eight long months we wrote, tested, argued and proofread and "The Beginner's Workshop for PaintShop Pro" was born.
 We opened and began accepting members in February 2013.
 To the date of this writing in October of 2015 we have graduated 59 students.

-One day, while working on a staionery strip, I thought, "Gee, this would look great on my desktop!"
+One day, while working on a stationery strip, I thought, "Gee, this would look great on my desktop!"
 After a bit of fiddling, I discovered how to set it as my desktop wallpaper.
 It really looked great, and I suddenly found myself thinking big and creating tons of wallpaper.
 I should also mention that I love Fonts of all kinds and while searching for one I had lost in a reformat, I found one called "Calendar."
 This font made creating a Calendar super easy as the numbered boxes were laid out on the keyboard.
 My desktop wallpaper soon became desktop calendars.
 In the beginning, I only did a few each month.
 But, since I tend to get bored with the same one all the time, I had to start creating more.
 At present, they are only being offered through the Desktop Calendar Originals website.
 Click on the Calendar button below to check them out.

 I hope you will enjoy what you find here.
 You are welcome to save and use anything I offer here.
 I do ask you not claim it as your own work, or link to it.
-Below you will find links to information about places and groups, places and people I have mentioned here.

 Copyright © Merlene Guldager